XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 * Music
 * Videos
 * C:\\
+\

-Then fill all my "Honey" Folder with bait file the more file in there the better my Script will work
+3. Then fill all my "Honey" Folder with bait file the more file in there the better my Script will work\
+4. Turn on my Antiransomware Feature\
+5.⚠️CLOSE MY APP THEN REPEAT FROM STEP 3 IF MY APP DETECT A RANSOMWARE(I WILL THINK A WORKAROND WITH THIS PROBLEM)⚠️

 # WEAKNESS/KNOWN BUG AND FEATURE
 ### FEATURES: